 By further educating our clients as they use the product, we’re thinking about the overall variety of possible users.
 From current users to new users, and those that will join us in the future.
 User onboarding tips are all about delivering more value to our customers by offering ways to save you time potentially.
 Using onboarding tips is also how we plan to alert folks inside of the SaaS application when we come out with new features and improvements.
 It’s nice to let people know what’s going on where they are spending their time.

 And of course, we allow ExaVault admins to be in control: If you don’t want to have a user go through a user onboarding process, you can disable onboarding tips when you’re creating that user.

 How You Access User Onboarding

 Finally, as part of our research and thinking regarding how people get information from us, we’ve redesigned a few other areas.
 To create the best experience while using our SaaS application, we’ve combined our help interface, support links, live chat, and user onboarding options.
 You get one easy to use interface with all that knowledge and support access located in the same place.
 Think of it as the easy button for your account – conveniently located in the bottom left of the application.

-In summary, with modern times come modern tools.
-We took the time to find out what gets a customer to stick with a product.
+In summary, modern times come with modern tools.
+We took the time to find out what gets a customer to stick with our product.
 Sure, free trials are a great offer to get customers in the door.
-But offering up that sample with user onboarding tips ensures each user is getting the most out of their experience and what ExaVault has to offer.
+But offering up that sample with user onboarding tips ensures each user is getting the most out of their experience.
+It really lets them try out what ExaVault has to offer.
 That is how we deliver on our promise of being a leading branded business file sharing service.